 - Combat the global threat of climate change: As the cost of inaction related to climate change increases, promoting decarbonization and other net-zero strategies is vital.
 Adaptation and resilience are critical components of infrastructure investment so that communities can withstand and bounce back from extreme weather events.

 - Increase access to the internet: In today’s digital world, the availability of high-speed internet is critical for economic participation and mobility.
 Broadband should no longer be viewed as a luxury, but instead as necessary infrastructure akin to electricity and water.

-- Increase housing affordability and attainability: As the U.S. continues to face a housing shortage, providing more affordable housing is imperative for ensuring communities can thrive.
+- Increase housing affordability and attainability: As the United States continues to face a housing shortage, providing more affordable housing is imperative for ensuring that communities can thrive.
 Infrastructure investment, along with flexible and smart land use regulations, can help catalyze new private-sector housing production.

 “We are excited to bring together members and other land use practitioners to discuss how historic levels of U.S. federal infrastructure investment can support the priorities identified as part of this framework,” said Paul Angelone, senior director of the ULI Curtis Infrastructure Initiative.
 “ULI can act as a guidepost to support transformative impact locally by leveraging the global membership network to ensure any infrastructure projects that advance as part of the real estate development process are people-centric and build stronger community and place.”

-Over the course of the next year, ULI will also host an Infrastructure and Land Use Exchange Series, with each session focusing on a key priority of the Prioritizing Effective Infrastructure-Led Development report and a discussion on how to advance local projects.
+Over the course of 2022, ULI will also host an Infrastructure and Land Use Exchange Series, with each session focusing on a key priority of the Prioritizing Effective Infrastructure-Led Development report and a discussion on how to advance local projects.
 Register here for the series.